lun-4/awtfdb/README.md

 this does infer that the database needs to have more than the tagging data

-but a way to become an IPC format between all boorufs utilities
+but a way to become an IPC format between all awtfdb utilities

 maybe a janitor process is ensuring all files exist and you want to see the progress bar and plan accordingly, while also ensuring there isn't two of them having to clash with each other's work